-In every Jerusalem neighborhood in the early decades of the century, the synagogue played a central role in the life of the neighborhood and its inhabitants, who were, for the most part, religiously observant or traditional.
-Each of the families that participated in Zefira’s upbringing led a similarly traditional lifestyle; as a result, she grew up surrounded by the melodies of religious liturgy and poems (piyyutim); songs for festivals and family celebrations (weddings, bar mitzvahs and circumcisions, among others); and songs of personal and communal mourning.
+In every Jerusalem neighborhood in the early twentieth century, the synagogue played a central role in the life of the neighborhood and its inhabitants, who were, for the most part, religiously observant or traditional.
+Each of the families that participated in Zefira’s upbringing led a similarly traditional lifestyle; as a result, she grew up surrounded by the melodies of religious liturgy and poems (piyyutim); songs for festivals and family celebrations (weddings, Lit. "son of the commandment."
+A boy who has reached legal-religious maturity and is now obligated to fulfill the commandmentsbar mitzvahs, and circumcisions, among others); and songs of personal and communal mourning.
 Zefira absorbed and integrated the unique musical qualities of every milieu of her childhood, as was ultimately reflected in her music.

-Like many young girls from Sephardi families, she was sent to study at a school in Jerusalem’s Old City and later at the Lemel School.
+Like many young girls from Mizrahi families, Zefira was sent to study at a school in Jerusalem’s Old City and later at the Lemel School.
 On their way to school, the girls heard the Arab songs that echoed through the streets of Jerusalem at the time and, as she later recounted in her book Many Voices, adapted Hebrew words to them, including the poems of Hayyim Nahman Bialik (1873–1934) and others.

 In approximately 1924 Zefira transferred to the Me’ir Shefeyah educational village near Zikhron Ya’akov, run by Moshe Calwary (1876–1944).
 His wife, Hadassah, who worked as a teacher at the institution, was the first to take notice of Zefira’s voice and her unique musical talent.
 With her support and encouragement, Zefira began to appear in concert on Friday nights, singing the zemirot Shabbat (Sabbath songs) she had absorbed as a young child in the various Jerusalem neighborhoods.
-Zefira’s performances were enthusiastically received both by her fellow students (most of whom were also of Sephardi extraction) and by the teachers and counselors at the institution, who were from Ashkenazi families.
+Zefira’s performances were enthusiastically received both by her fellow students (most of whom were also of Mizrahi extraction) and by the teachers and counselors at the institution, who were from Ashkenazi families.

 As a result of these appearances, the school administration concluded that Zefira should receive a proper musical education.
 Accordingly, she was sent back to Jerusalem to study at the Kedmah music school run by Sidney Siel.
 Her studies there lasted only a few months since her teachers at the Conservatory recommended that she study acting instead of music.
 Zefira moved to Tel Aviv, where she was accepted by the Palestine Theater and its acting studio, founded by Menahem Gnessin.
-After mounting several plays, including The Dybbuk, the theater closed down.
+After mounting several plays, including The Dybbuk, the theater closed.
 In 1927, Zefira became a member of the satirical theater troupe Ha-Kumkum, founded by Avigdor Hameiri in Tel Aviv.
 She sang and acted there until the theater’s dissolution in 1929.

 During this period, Zefira lived in the Neveh Zedek quarter of Tel Aviv, where she became familiar with Yemenite Jewish traditions, in particular the community’s songs, which captivated her.
 As a result, she began studying the Yemenite singing tradition with Yehiel Adaki, who was engaged in collecting and publicizing Yemenite music.